 - Private sector: Prior to the implementation of Roadway Impact Fees, developers often dedicated right of way and/or funded a portion of construction of roadways and traffic signals to compensate for the demand their projects placed on the transportation network.

 - County bonds: Funding for some Round Rock projects comes from the general obligation bonds approved by Williamson County voters in November 2019.

 - University Boulevard widening from the IH-35 frontage road to Sunrise Boulevard

 - Logan Street extension from Greenlawn Boulevard to A.W.
 Grimes Boulevard

 - Kenney Fort Boulevard extension from Old Settlers Boulevard to Joe DiMaggio Boulevard (known as Segment 4)

-Projects scheduled to break ground in 2021
+Projects that broke ground in 2021

 - University Boulevard widening from A.W.
 Grimes Boulevard to SH 130

 - Kenney Fort Boulevard extension from Forest Creek Drive to SH 45 frontage road (known as Segments 2, 3)